Telephone Triage

 (Wheeler, 2017a)

 The history-taking process begins by verifying the patient’s contact information (address and phone number).
-The nurse should remind the patient that this information is important in case the call is disconnected (especially since many patients’ only or primary phone is a cell phone, which can disconnect at a critical moment).
+The nurse reminds the patient that this information is important in case the call is disconnected (especially since many patients’ only or primary phone is a cell phone, which can disconnect at a critical moment).

 SAVED: Identifying High-Risk Patients and Symptoms